hugoeditor/hugocms/backend/help/audit/title.too_long.en.md

 Shorten the title to **30–60 characters**.
 Put the main topic at the front and drop filler words:

-    ❌ "Professional wheel alignment for your BMW 3 Series at low prices at Autoprofis in the region" ✅ "Wheel alignment BMW 3 Series – prices & process | Autoprofis"
+    ❌ "Professional wheel alignment for your BMW 3 Series at low prices at Autofit in the region" ✅ "Wheel alignment BMW 3 Series – prices & process | Autofit"

 Account for an automatically appended `| {{ .Site.Title }}` when shortening.